 The accompanying financial statements have been prepared on a going concern basis, which implies the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
 The Company has not generated revenues since inception and has never paid dividends and is unlikely to pay dividends or generate earnings in the immediate or foreseeable future.
 The continuation of the Company as a going concern is dependent upon the ability of the Company to obtain necessary equity or debt financing to continue operations, the successful development of the Prospect or one or more alternative oil and gas properties, and the attainment of profitable operations.
-As of August 31, 2016, the Company has not generated any revenues and has an accumulated loss of \$10,070,175 since inception.
+As of November 30, 2016, the Company has not generated any revenues and has an accumulated loss of \$10,294,320 since inception.
 These factors raise substantial doubt regarding the Company's ability to continue as a going concern.
 The accompanying financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

-In May 2016, we secured \$3.5 million in funding through a convertible debenture sale.
-In August 2016, we secured an additional \$450,000 in funding by that sale of two additional convertible debentures, one in the original principal amount of \$200,000 acquired by the Original Purchaser of the first \$3.5 million Debenture (the "Original Purchaser") and one in the original principal amount of \$250,000 acquired by a New Purchaser (the "New Purchaser").
+In May 2016, the Company secured \$3.5 million in funding through a convertible debenture sale.
+In August 2016, the Company secured an additional \$450,000 in funding by that sale of two additional convertible debentures, one in the original principal amount of \$200,000 acquired by the original purchaser of the first \$3.5 million Debenture (the "Original Purchaser") and one in the original principal amount of \$250,000 acquired by a new purchaser (the "New Purchaser").
 The New Purchaser has an obligation to acquire additional debentures (the "Rincon-Related Debentures") not to exceed in the aggregate the lesser of \$150,000 or those amounts that are paid to Rincon Energy, LLC pursuant to a geophysical consulting agreement among the Company, the New Purchaser, Rincon Energy, LLC and the Company's subsidiary.
+As of November 30, 2016, the Company had accrued liabilities related to Rincon Energy, LLC of \$120,000.